golemfactory/ray-on-golem/preview_tasks/pre-alpha-2-preview-task.md

 Your task is to parallelize the code and execute it on the Ray on Golem cluster.
 The goal is to benefit from distributed execution on the Ray on Golem cluster so that it takes less time than executed locally.

-Our original hash cracker code was a bit more straightforward, but it was more challenging to parallelize as the obvious candidate for the Ray task was too small.
-So now the code is a bit more complex, but it should be easier to parallelize as it now allows more control over the sizes of the tasks.
+We designed the example code so that it's easily parallelizable and allows precise control over the sizes of individual tasks.
+While it may seem overly complex initially, its structure should make it straightforward to convert to Ray on Golem.

 One additional challenge (and a learning opportunity) here is that we would like to avoid waiting for Ray on Golem to scan the whole of the word space.
 We would like the code to stop the computation when it finds the match.
-You might need to use Ray mechanisms which are not described in Ray on Golem docs (we suggest you check out `ray.wait()`).
+You might wish to use Ray mechanisms which are not directly described in our docs for Ray on Golem.
+We suggest you check out the `ray.wait()` function, which allows you to retrieve individual results as soon as they're ready instead of waiting for all of them to finish.

 ### Acceptance criteria

-At the end, we would like a code that finds the `golem` word for `4c5cddb7859b93eebf26c551518c021a31fa0013b2c03afa5b541cbc8bd079a6` hash in 10 minutes (using Ray on Golem).
+At the end, we would like a code that finds the word: `golem`, represented by the hash: `4c5cddb7859b93eebf26c551518c021a31fa0013b2c03afa5b541cbc8bd079a6` in 10 minutes, using Ray on Golem.
+The 10-minute criterion is not critical - the main point is for you to think of ways to optimize the time it takes the Ray on Golem cluster to find the solution.

 Please don't hesitate to talk to us on `#Ray on Golem` - we would love to see what you struggle with.
 At the same time, we don't want to waste your time on powering through the rough edges of our young product.